-Some Windows 10 users have complained that when they are trying to install fonts on their PC and copy and paste the font in their Windows Fonts folder, the font does not show up in the fonts folder and after popping up a message which says font is already installed.
+Some Windows 11 as well as Windows 10 users have complained that when they are trying to install fonts on their PC and copy and paste the font in their Windows Fonts folder, the font does not show up in the fonts folder and after popping up a message which says font is already installed.
 Do you want to replace it .
 If you are also not able to see your installed font in your windows font folder, here is the required fix.

 1. Search control panel in windows 10 search.

 2. Click on the search result to go to control panel.